 Image scaling options

-At IDR Solutions recently, I have been looking for ways to provide higher quality image quality when down-sampling images in Java with our image library, JDeli.
-I stumbled across Lanczos3 and this gives really good results.
+Recently at IDR Solutions, I have been looking for ways to provide higher image quality when down-sampling images in Java with our image library, JDeli.
+I stumbled across Lanczos3 and this gives excellent results.
 So the purpose of this article is to introduce the algorithm and show the better results you can obtain.

 So let us look at some examples of all these scaling algorithms so you can see why I am such a fan of Lanczos3.